Sermon: Preternatural, Natural, Unnatural, Supernatural (Part Three)

 So He did not elevate Himself just a little bit above a shepherd shepherding sheep.
 Rather what Jesus did is He raised the adjective good beyond indicating even a mere superlative.
 Jesus raised good to indicate to those listening then that He, Jesus, was in a class by Himself!
 That He was in reality the only, only, only, truly good shepherd.
 He was, and to this day remains, one of a kind.
 Jesus was not bragging.
 He was telling the truth regarding His station in what was going on in the world, and here He was right in front of these people.

-So in order to truly grasp what He is saying, one really has to take into account as part of one's judgment of what Jesus was saying of His claim, the benefit of having experienced some of the power of His preaching, the people He has healed, His general demeanor and tireless working among the people.
+In order to truly grasp what He is saying, one really has to take into account as part of one's judgment of what Jesus was saying of His claim, the benefit of having experienced some of the power of His preaching, the people He has healed, His general demeanor, and tireless working among the people.
 In order to correctly judge what John wrote here about what Jesus said, you have to take into account the whole picture.

 Now other shepherds have indeed laid down their lives for others as martyrs, and they are to be commended for that.
 But the martyrs, those shepherds who laid down their lives, died in doing so, and that was natural.
 There is nothing supernatural about that.
 It was expected that that was probably going to happen.
 That was natural, not supernatural, because those people were sinners and they earned their death because of the sins that they committed before they gave themselves as martyrs.
 That may sound on the surface as being cold and bragging, but at the same time, it is also a truth.